aws-amplify/docs/cli-toolchain/connectionWithKeyExamples.md

 ```

 **2. Query employee details by employee name:**
-The @key “byName” on the Employee made makes this access-pattern feasible.
+The @key “byName” on the Employee makes this access-pattern feasible.
 One can use this query:

 ```
 query EmployeeByName($name: String!) {